-- Building awareness across the organisation - Tackling unconscious bias through education and training - Instilling inclusive leadership in managerial practices - Supporting under-represented groups beyond.

-Our aim is to ensure that all employees and candidates are given equal opportunity and to ensure our business is a true meritocracy.
+- Building awareness across the organisation - Tackling unconscious bias through education and training - Instilling inclusive leadership in managerial practices - Supporting under-represented groups equal opportunity and to ensure our business is a true meritocracy.
 We are pleased with our progress in these areas and recognise this is an area that is constantly evolving and as such there is always more that can be done.
-We are exploring a number of further initiatives as we move through 2021 and discrimination inclusion values universal
+We are exploring a number of further initiatives as we move through 2021 and beyond.